-Indian shares were little changed on Tuesday, as investors preferred to stay on the sidelines ahead of the Reserve Bank of India's monetary policy decision on Wednesday.
+Indian shares were sluggish on Wednesday, as investors preferred to stay on the sidelines ahead of the Reserve Bank of India's monetary policy decision later in the day.

-Investors will be keeping a close eye on the Reserve Bank of India's meeting on Wednesday, at which it is expected to cut rates.
+Investors are keeping a close eye on the Reserve Bank of India's meeting later today, at which it is expected to cut rates.

 Market breadth was in the favour of gainers, with about 2 stocks advancing to every 1 stock that declined.